 Fractionation and inheritance during methane generation

 Methane is generated directly during catagenesis via cleavage of methyl groups from kerogen or bitumen in source rocks.
 It is also produced as a product of the thermal destruction of high- and low-molecular weight free or bound hydrocarbons, low-molecular weight organic acids, and other organic molecules in source rocks and/or high-temperature reservoirs.
-Thermogenic methane production occurs over a very wide range of temperatures, with some reports of commercial volumes of thermogenic natural gas generated at temperatures lower than 86 °C (Laplante, 1974), perhaps even lower than 62 °C (Rowe and Muehlenbachs, 1999).
+Thermogenic methane production has been reported over a very wide range of temperatures, with some reports of commercial volumes of thermogenic natural gas generated at temperatures lower than 86 °C (Laplante, 1974), perhaps even lower than 62 °C (Rowe and Muehlenbachs, 1999).
 Thermal maturities of corresponding source rocks of putative low-temperature hydrocarbon gases and condensates were estimated to be as low as ~0.25 to 0.4% Ro-equivalent (Laplante, 1974; Stahl, 1977; Purcell et al., 1979; Connan and Cassou, 1980; Snowdon, 1980; Jenden et al., 1993; Muscio et al., 1994; Rowe and Muehlenbachs, 1999; Ramaswamy, 2002).
 Kerogen moieties will not have undergone much D/H exchange at these low thermal maturities (Dawson et al., 2005; Maslen et al., 2012; Vinnichenko et al., 2021), and thus CH4 generated from immature or marginally-mature source rocks will partially inherit its hydrogen and their corresponding C–H linkages from the precursor organic matter.
-Since methyl groups of wood (and presumably other naturally-occurring organic matter) carry clumped isotope values that deviate from equilibrium (Lloyd et al., 2021), and because equilibrium methyl group clumping values [Δ(13CH2D–R) values] are quite similar to Δ13CH3D values of CH4 at these temperatures (within several tenths of a permil; Wang et al., 2015; Lloyd et al., 2021), CH4 generated from sedimentary organic matter at low levels of thermal stress can be expected to carry non-equilibrated clumping values inherited from methane precursors (Fig. 7A).
+Since methyl groups of wood (and presumably other naturally-occurring organic matter) carry clumped isotope values that deviate from equilibrium (Lloyd et al., 2021), and because equilibrium methyl group clumping values [Δ(13CH2D–R) values] are quite similar to Δ13CH3D values of CH4 at these temperatures (within several tenths of a permil; Wang et al., 2015; Lloyd et al., 2021), CH4 generated from sedimentary organic matter at low levels of thermal stress can be expected to carry non-equilibrated clumping values inherited from methane precursors (Fig. 6A).
 The process of terminating the CH3⋅ radical with a H⋅ radical may be an additional source of disequilibrated clumped methane signatures (Dong et al., 2021; Xie et al., 2021).
 Under hydrothermal conditions, water is known to provide capping hydrogens to methane via a free radical mechanism (He et al., 2019).
 Secondary isotope effects from the breaking of C–C bonds adjacent to intact C–H bonds will also be incorporated (Ni et al., 2011).

 D/H exchange in precursor organic molecules